backube/volsync/docs/usage/kopia/index.rst

 For cross-namespace restore scenarios including disaster recovery and environment cloning, see :doc:`cross-namespace-restore`.

-**4. Configure Multi-Tenancy (Optional)**
+**4. Understand Identity Management**

-For shared environments, configure custom usernames and hostnames to organize backups across different tenants or environments.
+VolSync uses an intentional design where hostname equals namespace (always) and username equals the ReplicationSource/ReplicationDestination name.
+This creates unique identities without collision risk.

-See :doc:`multi-tenancy` for multi-tenancy configuration and identity management.
+See :doc:`hostname-design` for understanding the intentional hostname design, and :doc:`multi-tenancy` for multi-tenancy configuration and customization options.

 **5. Troubleshooting**